laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 - Interoperability features.

-Users will be able to geo-locate records through the most common GIS features (zoom in/out, pan, feature info, feature selection, etc.).
-The GUI will also make available some additional features:
+Users can geo-locate records through the most common GIS features (zoom in/out, pan, feature selection, etc.).
+The graphical user interface makes available some additional features:

 - Data visualization in tables and geo-spatial information on map viewers;

-- Advanced query functionality to smartly retrieve and browse ‘slices’ of datasets matching a set of configured filters;
+- Advanced query to smartly retrieve and browse ‘slices’ of datasets matching a set of configured filters;

 - Map layers overlapping, to better and quickly identify the features of